ryancur/Alpha-Research-Momentum/README.md

 Trading Evolved: Anyone can Build Killer Trading Strategies in Python (Andreas Clenow)

 Systematic Trading: A unique new method for designing trading and investing systems (Robert Carver)

+If you are interested in learning more information about hypothesis testing and statistics, I like Jim Frost's blog, [Statistics By Jim](https://statisticsbyjim.com/), for an intuitive dive into statistics.